CAPA in Manufacturing: A Practical Guide

 1. Identify the problem

-The first step is documenting what happened in specific, measurable terms.
+Document what happened in specific, measurable terms.
 "Parts were out of spec" isn't enough.
 "Lot 20260310-A, Job 4580, bore diameter measured 0.503" on 12 of 50 parts, tolerance is 0.500" +/- 0.001"" gives you something to investigate.

 2. Contain the problem

 Before investigating the root cause, contain the immediate impact.
 Quarantine suspect material.
 Segregate affected inventory.
 Notify customers if defective product may have shipped.
 This is the correction, not the corrective action.
-You're stopping the bleeding while you figure out what caused the wound.

 Good traceability makes containment faster.
 If you can trace the affected lot to specific jobs and customers, you quarantine only what's affected instead of pulling everything off the shelf.